RotaSmart RotaSmart

 • Avoid loading the same people repeatedly

-• Coverage stays visible while costs are being controlled
+• Coverage stays in view while costs are being controlled

-Useful across pubs, bars, restaurants, and multi-site groups
+Useful across pubs, bars, food-led venues, and small groups

 Pubs